top of page

 Step 10: Home Inspection

 Home inspections are a critical part of the buying process, conducted simultaneously with your lender's work on your loan application.
-Get a home inspection to make sure you're not buying a lemon.
+Get a home inspection to make sure you're not buying a money pit.
 You're making a huge investment, after all.
 For an average cost of $500-$600, inspectors scrutinize the home's construction for issues like termite damage or leaky pipes rather than focusing on aesthetics.
 The inspection can trigger further negotiations with the seller if issues arise, and it's advisable to have contingencies in your sales contract to account for this.

 Step 11: Appraisal & Clearing Conditions

-Step 12: Commitment Letter
+Step 12: Approval Letter

-Here it is—the finale of your home-buying process: The Commitment Letter!
+Here it is—the finale of your home-buying process: The Approval Letter!
 This critical document has a deadline, often set in your Sales Contract, serving as a crucial milestone before the actual closing.
 Why does it matter?
 It reassures the seller that you're financially set to buy and gives you a final opportunity to double-check all the loan details, from type to rate.
 So, celebrate this moment but also scrutinize that letter like a hawk to ensure it aligns perfectly with what you and your lender have agreed upon.
 Time to get those keys!
-Once the appraisal and conditions are cleared, your lender will send a commitment letter.
+Once the appraisal and conditions are cleared, your lender will send an approval letter.
 This means your loan is officially approved!

 Step 13: Title

 Ensuring a clear title is paramount before finalizing the purchase.
-A title search, conducted by a professional title company, will uncover any legal issues that could affect your ownership rights.
-The title company will issue title insurance, protecting you from potential challenges in the future.This document is crucial for verifying your legitimate ownership and is usually ordered after a commitment letter has been issued.
+A title search conducted by a professional title company will uncover any legal issues that could affect your ownership rights.
+The title company will issue title insurance, protecting you from potential challenges in the future.
+This document is crucial for verifying your legitimate ownership and is usually ordered after a commitment letter has been issued.
 Your attorney will do a title search to ensure there are no legal issues with transferring ownership of the property.

 Step 14: Clear to Close